-April 2021: How Alex has moved beyond ABCs to explore a world filled with words.
+April 2021 Update: Moving beyond ABCs to explore a world filled with words.

 For many of us, learning how to speak comes naturally.
 For some children, communicating – whether it is verbally or through the use of a communication device – is a skill that is achieved only after many hours of therapy, practice and support from a dedicated team at KidsAbility.
 You may recall Alex’s recitation of his ABCs as one of our tender-hearted stars in our New Year video message, he’s the boy who sports a smile and a fedora.